COVID-19 and CSUF Financial Aid

-The CSU Cares emergency grants are designed to support student expenses related to the COVID-19 pandemic.
+The CSU HEERF III emergency grants are designed to support student expenses related to the COVID-19 pandemic.
 These expenses might include food, housing, course materials, technology, health care and child-care expenses.

 What are the grant amounts?

-Grants will vary based on student need and number of enrolled units.
+Grant amounts will vary based on student need.

-How will grant amounts be determined by California State University, Fullerton?
+How will grant amounts be determined by California State Univeristy, Fullerton?

 How will I receive funds?

-- Direct Deposit- students must have already been enrolled in direct deposit in order to receive CARES funds via direct deposit.
+Direct Deposit- students must have already been enrolled in direct deposit in order to receive funds via direct deposit.

-Would a graduating senior be eligible for this financial aid?
+Would a graduating senior be eligible for this grant?

-What if I don't currently have a FASFA on file?
+What if I don't currently have a FAFSA on file?

-What if I owe a balance on my student account, will the CARES funds be applied to the balance first?
+What if I owe a balance on my student account, will the HEERF III funds be applied to the balance first?

-100% of the CARES Act Funds will go directly to the student, and not pay any outstanding charges.
+100% of the HERF III Emergency Grant funds will go directly to the student, and not pay any outstanding charges.

 Are there any other resources?